 After exploring the caves, follow the path back then head down to Wetton Mill.
 Then turn right and head down the track to Dale Farm, walk through the farm and through a gate.

 Head across the open space then continue walking up a stone path that goes uphill to a wooden stile, then a second stone stile (photo below).
 Bear left and then continue down the path with the hedges on the right.

 Go through a gate, keep walking to a second gate then turn right onto the road for about 500 metres.
-The road bends round to the left then goes path a house, shortly after take the footpath through the stile on the left, walk down across the stream via the rocks and up across the hills.
+The road bends round to the left then goes past a house, shortly after take the footpath through the stile on the left (in the corner, can be hidden by trees), walk down across the stream via the rocks and up across the hills.

 Stage 4 – Wetton Hill to Wetton